fun things to do with kids central park new york city - family travel Travel for Kids

 Victorian Gardens – In summer (May to Sept.) this area is an amusement park for little kids, with rides, a miniature train, cotton candy and caramel apples, clowns, games and activities, live shows on the weekend.

 Ride the carousel – This old-time carousel has been going round and round on this location since 1871, with 58 beautiful hand-carved horses (you can’t miss the red and white striped building).
-April to December, the carousel is open daily, January to March the carousel is open only on weekends.
+April to December, carousel is open daily, January to March carousel is open only on weekends.

 Central Park Zoo and Tisch Children’s Zoo